 Their employees love that they get to work with talented people — from the comfort of their own homes.
 They’ve stated that removing the office from the equation allows them to work with others more productively.

-This inside sales customer relationship management company is known for creating great vibes with their employees — in addition to their customers’ customers.
+Close is an inside sales customer relationship management company that is known for creating great vibes with their employees.

 They created a remote work environment to attract employees that crave challenge and creativity.
 They also value out-of-the-box thinking and encourage employees to continuously improve processes and procedures.